AutomationML/AMLEngine2.1/Documentation/Aml.Engine.AmlObjects/AMLFacet/SourceAttribute.md

 AMLFacet.SourceAttribute Method
 ===============================
-AutomationML 2.1 APIGets the original Attribute from the [AssignedParentAttributes()][1] which is related to this Facet Attribute.
+Gets the original Attribute from the [AssignedParentAttributes()][1] which is related to this Facet Attribute.

   **Namespace:**  [Aml.Engine.AmlObjects][2]
   **Assembly:**  AML.Engine (in AML.Engine.dll)